 Plant and equipment are recorded at cost.
 Interest costs applicable to major asset additions are capitalized during the construction period.
-During the years ended December 31, 2009, 2008 and 2007, interest costs of \$0.8 million, \$11.7 million and \$4.3 million, respectively, were capitalized.
+For the year ended December 31, 2010 no interest costs were capitalized.
+During the years ended December 31, 2009 and 2008 interest costs of \$0.8 million and \$11.7 million, respectively, were capitalized.
 Expenditures that extend the useful lives of existing plant and equipment or increase the productivity of the asset are capitalized.
 The cost of maintenance and repairs that do not extend the useful life or increase the productivity of the asset are expensed as incurred.
 Preparation plants and loadouts are depreciated using the units-of-production method over the estimated recoverable reserves, subject to a minimum level of depreciation.
 Other plant and equipment are depreciated principally on the straight-line method over the estimated useful lives of the assets, limited by the remaining life of the mine.
-The useful lives of mining equipment, including longwalls, draglines and shovels, range from 3 to 32 years.
+The useful lives of mining equipment, including longwalls, draglines and shovels, range from 5 to 32 years.
 The useful lives of buildings and leasehold improvements generally range from 10 to 30 years.